This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 Step 2

 - Line the pan with thick slices of onion.
-You are going to rest the chicken on top of the onions.
-This will lift it up a bit in the pan and let the heat circulate around the whole bird to cook evenly and get a good crisp all the way around.
-(If you don't have a cast iron pan, use a sheet pan lined with parchment paper)
+You are going to rest the chicken breast-side up on top of the onions.
+This will lift the chicken up a bit in the pan and let the heat circulate around the whole bird to cook evenly and get a good crisp all the way around.

 Step 3